InfraFix: Technology-Agnostic Repair of Infrastructure as Code: InfraFix

 \subsection{State Inference Module}

-A state inference module is responsible for creating the specification that guides the repair of the IaC script.
-This module receives as input information about the system and a list of resources affected by that information and infers the desired system state.
+A state inference module creates the specification that guides the repair of the IaC script.
+This module receives as input information about the system, such as logs or system calls, and a list of resources affected by that information and infers the desired system state.
 A \emph{system state} is a list of resource states.
 A resource state consists of the resource's identifier and a dictionary with the attributes of the resource.
 Due to the declarative nature of IaC scripts, system states are a suitable specification to guide APR techniques.

-We can use different sources of information to infer states, such as system calls from executed shell commands~\cite{weiss2017tortoise}, cloud logs such as AWS CloudTrail~\cite{cloudtrail_2025} or Google Cloud Audit Logs~\cite{cloudaudit_2025}, GitHub issues, or other relevant data.
+We can use different sources of information to infer states, such as system calls from executed shell commands~\cite{weiss2017tortoise}, cloud logs such as AWS CloudTrail or Google Cloud Audit Logs, or GitHub issues.

 The current implementation of \name\ extends Weiss et al.'s approach, providing a state inference module that uses system calls to get a list of files affected by a sysadmin's shell commands.
 The module then uses that list to retrieve the attributes of those files from the file system.
 Importantly, \name\ is flexible and can be easily extended with other valuable approaches.
-For example, consider the scenario where a sysadmin is asked to install Steam\footnote{Steam is a video game digital distribution service and storefront managed by Valve~\cite{wiki:Steam_(service)}.} on all Linux machines in a gaming convention.
+For example, consider the scenario where a sysadmin is asked to install Steam\footnote{Steam is a video game digital distribution service managed by Valve.} on all Linux machines in a gaming convention.
 The sysadmin develops an Ansible script that installs the \emph{steam} package on these machines.
 However, when trying to deploy the script, it returns the following error:

 \begin{scriptsize}

 \end{scriptsize}

 This error is a real-world error that affected many Linux users~\cite{steam_issue_2025}.
 Given this error message, a state inference module can produce the following system state: